 The Morristown – Basking Ridge Hospital Trail

-There was reason to spread out services behind the Watchung Mountains and the need for a hospitals was just one of those needed services.
+There was reason to spread out services behind the Watchung Mountains and the need for hospitals was just one of those needed services.
 Traveling between Morristown and Basking Ridge was quite easy.
-The route we travel today is very similar to the one soldiers made back in 1779.
-Start in the Center of Morristown, travel south down Route 202 and turn left at the Grain House onto North Maple Avenue.
+Today’s route is very similar to the one soldiers made back in 1779.
+Start in the Center of Morristown, travel south down Route 202, and turn left at the Grain House onto North Maple Avenue.
 Take North Finley Avenue past Elias Boudinot’s house (The Ross Farm) the Hutton’s property just south of East Craig Street before the Basking Ridge Presbyterian Church.
-The hospital was next to a a well known spring on the Hutton’s property just along what’s known as the Penns Brook and Southard Park.
+The hospital was next to a a well-known spring on the Hutton’s property just along what’s known as the Penns Brook and Southard Park.
 Total distance – 10 miles.

 John Morton and The Hospital at Basking Ridge

-There is reference to another John Morton from Pennsylvania who was a signer of the Declaration of Independence, but there is no relation.
+There is a reference to another John Morton from Pennsylvania who signed the Declaration of Independence, but there is no relation.

 General Washington and John Morton

-In Basking Ridge, the Mortons supported Washington’s troops in the nearby Morristown encampment, establishing the 1779 army cantonment hospital on their land and provided housing for medical staff.
-On a number of occasions, George Washington and members of his top staff, dined with the Mortons at their family home.
+In Basking Ridge, the Mortons supported Washington’s troops in the nearby Morristown encampment, establishing the 1779 army cantonment hospital on their land and providing housing for medical staff.
+On a number of occasions, George Washington and members of his top staff dined with the Mortons at their family home.
 He was given special praise on the occasion of Independence in 1777.

 Dr. James Tilton’s Baskinridge Experiment

-The specially designed experimental hospital that Dr. James Tilton constructed and used successfully at Basking Ridge in the winter of 1779-80 was constructed with three wards, equipped with bunks, accommodated twelve patients in the central section and eight in each wing.
-In cold weather a “fire was built in the midst of the ward, without any chimney, and the smoke circulating about, passed off through an opening about 4 inches wide in the ridge of the roof.”
+The specially designed experimental hospital Dr. James Tilton constructed and used successfully at Basking Ridge in the winter of 1779-80 was constructed with three wards, equipped with bunks, and accommodated twelve patients in the central section, and eight in each wing.
+In cold weather, a “fire was built in the midst of the ward, without any chimney, and the smoke circulating about passed off through an opening about 4 inches wide in the ridge of the roof.”
 The patients lay with their heads to the wall and their feet turned to the fire.
 The smoke, Tilton wrote, combatted “infection, without giving the least offense to the patient, for it always rose above their heads, before it spread abroad in the ward.”
-Thus, he maintained, he had provided a small, uncrowded, completely ventilated hospital in which patients suffering from fevers could be separated from the wounded.
+Thus, he maintained, he had provided a small, uncrowded, completely ventilated hospital where patients suffering from fevers could be separated from the wounded.
 The hospital could hold up to 55 patients.

 The hospital was located on the Morton’s property.
-There was a well known spring on the property just off the main road.
-His second daughter, Eliza Susan Morton Quincy, who was a child during the Revolutionary War, wrote about the hospital in her memoirs in 1821.
-Susan later married Josiah Quincy III who was the Mayor of Boston, President of Harvard, and a member of Congress.
-John Morton was born in 1720, married to Maria Sophia Morton, and died in 1781.
+There was a well-known spring on the property just off the main road.
+His second daughter, Eliza Susan Morton Quincy, a child during the Revolutionary War, wrote about the hospital in her memoirs in 1821.
+Susan later married Josiah Quincy III, the Mayor of Boston, President of Harvard, and a member of Congress.
+John Morton was born in 1720, married Maria Sophia Morton, and died in 1781.
 It was noted that his son Jacob sold the Veal Town Mill and 40 acres on July 24, 1782 (New Jersey Journal) and the family sold the home and moved back to Elizabethtown in 1783.

 The Morton Family

 The Morton family was a very prominent family in Basking Ridge.
-Connected to Elias Boudinot just up the street, and also had deep relationships with William Alexander aka Lord Stirling who lived just to the South in Basking Ridge as well.
-The commander George Washington also visited and dined with the Morton’s at their home in Basking Ridge .
+Connected to Elias Boudinot just up the street and had deep relationships with William Alexander aka Lord Stirling who lived just to the South in Basking Ridge.
+Commander George Washington also visited and dined with the Mortons at their home in Basking Ridge.

 One of my first memories of the war was my father, who was always attentive to every officer of the army, called on General Lee, and invited him to breakfast the next day.
 He accepted, but as he did not appear at the appointed time, Mr. Morton became impatient, and walked up the hill to meet his expected guest.
 On his way he encountered the country people running in great consternation, exclaiming, ‘The British have come to take General Lee!’
 My father hurried on, and saw Lee, without hat or cloak, forcibly mounted, and carried off by a troop of horse; and as he had but few attendants, but little resistance was attempted.
 One of his men who offered to defend him, was cut down and wounded by the sabers of the horsemen.
 He was brought to our house where he was taken care of until he was carried on a litter to a surgeon in Mendham.